imMichaelHarris/Sprint-Challenge-Redux-Smurfs/Answers.md

     Redux-thunk allows us to return a function instead of a pure action object.
 In javacript a thunk is when you wrap a statement in a function and call that function to get that specific statement.

 1. Which `react-redux` method links up our `components` with our `redux store`?
     We can use the 'connect' function that links our components to the redux store.
 We call connect when we are exporting the component.
 First call takes two arguments, the function that gets the state items we need for that component (null if none are needed) and the action creator we want to invoke in that component.
 The second call is just the Component itself.
+The second takes all the stuff from the first call and the component itself and returning everythin in that one component.